YanickT/Soundmachine/README.md

 - `reactor_breach.flac`
 - `red_alert.flac`

-where we used Google's text-to-speech tool, https://cloud.google.com/text-to-speech.
+where we used Google's text-to-speech tool (https://cloud.google.com/text-to-speech).

 ## Notes
 Since the bot uses a web-interface to play sounds